 High yield shares suit people who are about to retire, or are already retired and want to receive an additional regular income other than their pension.

 Once you’ve invested, keep an eye on the company’s performance.
-Historic performance has no reflection on future performance.
-It’s important to make sure your investments perform well: every share price fluctuates month-to-month, but if you notice a consistent downward trend over time it could be time to invest in different companies instead.
+It’s important to make sure your investments perform well: every share price fluctuates month-to-month, but if you notice a consistent downward trend over time it could be time to move your money to a different company.

 Each company deals with its dividends differently.
 However, you can expect some similarities in each company you’ve invested in: